Road space rationing: London 2012

-The 2012 Summer Olympics organization, with support from the Mayor of London office, announced in 2007 that they are planning auto exclusion zones around all venues, including London, Birmingham, Manchester, Newcastle upon Tyne, Glasgow and Cardiff.
-London authorities hope this measure will work as an experiment to change the public's travel behavior, allowing thereafter a shift from automobile to mass transit or bicycling.
+The 2012 Summer Olympics organization, with support from the Mayor of London office, announced in 2007 that they were planning auto exclusion zones around all venues, including London, Birmingham, Manchester, Newcastle upon Tyne, Glasgow and Cardiff.
+London authorities hoped this measure would work as an experiment to change the public's travel behavior, allowing thereafter a shift from automobile to mass transit or bicycling.
 This severe policy has been publicized as the "First Car-free Olympics".
-During the peak events, the Olympics expect a crowd of 800,000 people.
-Those attending will have to travel by public transport, mainly through the Underground, or by bicycle or on foot.
+During the peak events, the Olympics expected a crowd of 800,000 people.
+Those attending had to travel by public transport, mainly through the Underground, or by bicycle or on foot.

 This strategy was deemed effective and successful by Transport for London.
 Over 60 million passengers used the tube, which was 30% more than usual usage.
 Road Traffic was reduced by 15% and only 30% of designated game lanes were in operation each day of the Olympics.
 Regular transport users altered their travel methods and times to avoid hotspots during the games.
 The success of the strategy was largely due to the cooperation of the residents of London and visitors attending the games.